nolanseaton/qmk_firmware/docs/reference_info_json.md

 When specifying direct pins you need to arrange them in nested arrays.
 The outer array consists of rows, while the inner array uses text strings to identify the pins used in each row.
 You can use `null` to indicate an empty spot in the matrix.

+Notice that when using direct pins, `diode_direction` is left undefined.

 Example:

 ```json